apostrophecms/apostrophe/CONTRIBUTING.md

 Wow!
 So, you are interested in contributing to ApostropheCMS!
 That’s fantastic!
 We really appreciate your interest and value your time.
 Because of that fact, we’ve drafted some guidelines to make the most of your contributions, and help maintain ApostropheCMS as the best Node CMS in the universe!

 ## Community
-There is a growing community of users on our Gitter channel (link), and you can post and find answers to support questions about ApostropheCMS in StackOverflow (link) where fellow ApostropheCMS users are happy to help you out.
+There is a growing community of users on [Gitter](https://gitter.im/apostrophecms/apostrophe), and you can post and find answers to support questions about ApostropheCMS in [StackOverflow](https://stackoverflow.com/questions/tagged/apostrophe-cms) where fellow ApostropheCMS users are happy to help you out.

 We hold regular meetups at our office in Philadelphia which are broadcasted on our Twitch channel.
 This is a great opportunity to check-in with the Apostrophe team, say “Hi” and hear about what we are working on.